BlueJeansAndRain/NeedJS/README.md

 Advanced API
 ------------

 In addition to setting options, you can extend Needy, Needy.Resolver, or Needy.Module.
+They all have a static method `extend` for easier derived class definition.

 Class structure outline: